hyteio/platform/hyte-mq/src/main/resources/README.md

 The HYTE MQ is distributed in three ways:

- * hyte-mq-${project.version}-unix.tgz - Stand-Alone distribution that is ready to start on Linux 64-bit systems.
+ * hyte-mq-${project.version}-unix.tar.gz - Stand-Alone distribution that is ready to start on Linux 64-bit systems.
- * hyte-mq-${project.version}-win64.tgz - Stand-Alone distribution that is ready to start on Windows 64-bit systems.
+ * hyte-mq-${project.version}-win64.zip - Stand-Alone distribution that is ready to start on Windows 64-bit systems.
- * hyte-mq-${project.version}-kubernetes.tgz - Kubernetes-ready distribution that is prepared for inclusion in a Kubernetes container build pipeline.

 All distributions are available for the current version of the product via Maven Central: http://central.maven.org/maven2/io/hyte/platform/hyte-mq/